by Andrew Clawson

 The list of suspects includes a cranky museum director, a sweet administrative assistant, and a know-it-all board member.
 Throw in a cute detective who plans on shutting down Rachel’s exhibit unless the murderer is found, and you have one college intern who might just be in over her head.
 However, the show must go on, and Rachel finds herself getting more than college credit to find out who killed her boss.

 Wired by Dougles E. Richards on April 25, 2013 Genres: Mystery, Technothriller, Thriller Published by Amazon Digital Services Format: eBook Buy on Amazon Goodreads “A keep-you-up-all-night thriller.
 Intense action, mind-blowing concepts, & breathtaking twists.
-Enjoy the ride.” –Boyd Morrison, bestselling author of THE VAULT.
-Kira Miller is a brilliant genetic engineer who discovers how to … Continue reading
+Enjoy the ride.” –Boyd Morrison, bestselling … Continue reading →

 A minor seismic disturbance in a remote section of the Pacific causes barely a ripple of concern for Kai Tanaka, acting director of the Pacific Tsunami Warning Center in Honolulu.
 But when an airliner en route from L.A. to Sydney vanishes in the same location, Kai is the first to realize that a mysterious explosion has unleashed a series of massive waves destined to obliterate Hawaii.
 In just one hour, Kai will lose all he has ever known—including his wife and daughter— unless he can save them from nature’s most destructive force.